Special Measures

 The special measures available to vulnerable and intimidated witnesses, with the agreement of the court, include:

-- removal of wigs and gowns by judges and barristers (available for vulnerable and intimidated witnesses at the Crown Court), (s26 YJCEA);
+- removal of wigs and gowns by judges and barristers (section 26 YJCEA)

 A combination of special measures may be appropriate.
-For example, a vulnerable witness may be assisted with their communication by an intermediary as well as giving evidence from behind a screen or via a live visual link.
+For example, a vulnerable witness may be assisted with their communication by an intermediary as well as giving evidence from behind a screen or via a live video link.
+Special measures should be tailored to the needs of the individual witness.

-It is very important for prosecutors to make victims and witnesses aware that if they choose to give evidence via a live link either within the court building or from a remote link site, or if pre-recorded evidence is used (either for examination-in-chief or cross-examination and re-examination), the defendant will be able to see and watch the evidence when it is played on the screens in the courtroom.
+It is very important for prosecutors to make victims and witnesses aware that if they choose to give evidence via a live link either within the court building or from a remote link site, or if pre-recorded evidence is used (either for examination-in-chief or cross-examination and re-examination), the defendant will be able to see and watch the evidence when it is played on the television screens in the courtroom unless an additional application for shielding screens has been made and granted.

 Screens

-Screens will be placed either around the witness box or around the dock to prevent the witness from having to see the defendant and the defendant from seeing the witness – the witness will still be seen by others in the court including the judge, jury, lawyers and barristers and, in some courts, the public gallery.
+Screens will be placed either around the witness box or around the dock to prevent the witness from having to see the defendant and the defendant from seeing the witness – the witness will still be seen by others in the court including the judge, jury, lawyers, barristers, interpreter, intermediary and, in some courts, the public gallery.

 Live Links (including Remote Link Sites)

-Witnesses giving evidence via a live visual link outside the courtroom (either from within the court centre or from a remote location) generally only see the judge and the lawyer asking questions.
-On occasion, witnesses may see other people in the courtroom, possibly including the defendant.
-Unless the court can accommodate a combination application of screening the defendant, it is likely that the defendant will be able to see the witness on the screens in the court.
-(See the Remote Link Sites Protocol).
+Witnesses giving evidence via a live video link outside the courtroom (either from within the court centre, from another court centre or from a remote location) generally only see the judge and the lawyer asking questions.
+On occasion, witnesses may see other people in the court room.
+Unless the court can also screen the defendant, it is likely that the defendant will be able to see the witness on the screens in the court.
+See the Remote Link Sites Protocol.

 Removal of Wigs and Gowns

-This measure is judges and barristers removing their wigs and gowns in the Crown Court to make the proceedings seem less intimidating.
-Prosecutors should be aware that survey feedback shows a high number of victims and witnesses would like to be offered this special measure.
+This measure is when judges and barristers remove their wigs and gowns in the Crown Court to make the proceedings seem less intimidating.
 It should be carefully considered if it has the potential to improve the quality of evidence from the witness, particularly for children and vulnerable adults.

-The police visual recorded interview that happens before the trial is edited (with agreement of the judge and counsel), and admitted by the court as the witness’s examination-in-chief evidence.
+The police video recorded interview becomes the witness’s examination-in-chief evidence.
+Where necessary, this is edited as agreed by prosecution and defence counsel.
 At trial a live link or screen can be used when the witness is cross-examined by the defence.

 Pre-trial visual recorded cross-examination (“Section 28”)